Björn Söder

-Björn Olof Söder (born 3 January 1976) is a Swedish Sweden Democrats politician who served as Second Deputy Speaker of the Riksdag from September 2014 to September 2018.
+Björn Olof Söder (born 3 January 1976) is a Swedish politician who served as Second Deputy Speaker of the Riksdag from September 2014 to September 2018.
 He has been a Member of the Riksdag (SD) for Stockholm County since October 2010.
 He previously served as Leader of the Sweden Democrats in the Riksdag from 2010 to 2014 and Secretary of the Sweden Democrats from 2005 to 2015.

 Background and education

 Söder was born in Höganäs Municipality, Skåne County, Sweden.
 After he had completed upper secondary education (gymnasium) in 1995, he began engineering studies at Lund University.
 Between 1997 and 1998, he made his compulsory military service at the K 3 regiment in Karlsborg.
 After finishing his military service he started to study again but took a break between 2000 and 2002, to work as an information technology consultant.
 He finished his studies in 2004, when he earned a Master of Engineering degree in chemical engineering from the Lund Institute of Technology.
 Before being elected to parliament, Söder founded a web design business with SD leader Jimmie Åkesson.